 Additionally, Twitter has implemented several business tools specifically for growing brands on the platform.
 Their essential marketing calendar highlights events throughout the year which are expected to be very popular on Twitter.
 The calendar also includes the anticipated insights brands can expect from tweeting during each event, which is helpful for businesses to plan their content during that time.
 They also offer information about advertising on Twitter, a blog, a podcast, and many other resources to help you use the platform to your advantage.

 How can you grow your brand with the character limit?

 With the limitations of how much information can be contained per tweet, it’s important to prioritize what information you’re including.
 Tweeting is similar to microblogging – short, straight-to-the-point posts will perform better than wordy, uninteresting ones.
 Because you can tweet photos or gifs, your text shouldn’t necessitate more than a sentence or two.
-Try tweeting quotes from your business’ CEO or your blog, quick tips about entrepreneurship, encouragement or affirmation, or a funny one-liner.
+Try tweeting quotes from your blog, quick tips about entrepreneurship, encouragement or affirmation, or a funny one-liner.
 If Denny’s can do it, so can you!

 But if you’re struggling with figuring out how to increase your brand’s reach on social media platforms like Twitter, contact us here at Blackwood Creative.
 We’re experts on social media marketing, and we’d love to work with you to promote your business.